NEAR-Hispano/identicon/docs/data-models.md

 #### Table `Transactions` ####

 BC transactions linked to some particular request.
-Note that all transaction info is stored in the BC.
+Note that all transaction info is stored in the BC, here we just maintain a copy of some minimal info.

 |Column name|Datatype|Description|
 |--|--|--|